docker/docs/config/containers/logging/fluentd.md

 ### fluentd-buffer-limit

 The amount of data to buffer before flushing to disk.
-Defaults to the amount of RAM available to the container.
+Defaults to 1MiB.

 ### fluentd-retry-wait